KFreon/KaelsKabbage/content/posts/2024-03-29-sql-performance-debugging-for-noobs/index.md

 <!--more-->

-> Disclaimer: I'm not an expert, take the below with a grain of salt and measure!
+> Disclaimer: I'm not an expert, take the below with a grain of salt and measure measure **measure**!

+{{% toc %}}

+I've written about [database performance investigations before]({{% ref "/posts/24-sql-perf-chasing/index.md" %}}), but this is a more general set of tips.

-# Check the queryplan
+# Check the query execution plan
 For the luckily uninitiated, SQL Server parses your query and ~~makes a pact with Cthulhu~~ determines how best to execute it.
-The result is a query plan, which it can often reuse so it doesn't have to do it next time.
+The result is an execution plan, which it can often reuse so it doesn't have to do it next time.

-Each element of queryplans indicates a step the database takes and it keeps track of how long each step took and how much work it had to do.
+Each element of a plan indicates a step the database takes and it keeps track of how long each step took and how much work it had to do.

-To investigate query plans using SSMS or Azure Data Studio:
+To investigate execution plans using [SSMS](https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16) or [Azure Data Studio](https://azure.microsoft.com/en-au/products/data-studio):

-1. Enable getting the actual query plan (estimated query plan is a guess, and why when we can get the real one?)
+1. Enable "actual execution plan" (the "estimated" plan is a guess, and can be used if required, but try to get the actual.)
 2. Run the query (ideally the exact query as it is executed in Prod from debug logs or whatever you use)
 3. Look through the plan for expensive operations

+### Getting the Actual Execution Plan

+{{< splitter >}}
+{{< split side=left title="SSMS" >}}
+{{< image path="img/ActualExecutionPlan_SSMS" alt="Getting actual execution plan in SSMS" >}}
+{{< /split >}}
+{{< split side=right title="Azure Data Studio" >}}
+{{< image path="img/ActualExecutionPlan_ADS" alt="Getting actual execution plan in Azure Data Studio" >}}
+{{< /split >}}
+{{< /splitter >}}

-> Plans read right to left, bottom to top.
+> Plans read right to left, bottom to top, i.e. the top left item is the last thing the database server does before returning your data.

-Of course the last part is the second hardest, what is an expensive operation, and then the hardest is how to fix it?
+Finding expensive operations sounds easy, but even when you do, how do you fix them?

 ## What to look for

+> In brief, because I don't know much more.

 - **Table scan:** The DB is looking through the whole table.
 That's slow.
 - **Index scan:** The DB is looking through an index.
 That's much faster, but still not as fast as it could be (Index seek).
-- **Parallelism:** Little orange icons with arrows in the query plan mean the DB can do data fetching and processing in paralell.
-This is usually faster as you can imagine, however many things can prevent paralellism (e.g. user defined functions)
+- **Parallelism:** Little orange icons with arrows in the query plan mean the DB can do data fetching and processing in parallel.
+This is usually faster, but many things can prevent parallelism (e.g. user defined functions)
-- **Excessive memory grant:** Little orange exlamations in the query plan indicate warnings.
+- **Excessive memory grant:** Little orange exclamations in the query plan indicate warnings.
 This one is usually where it got more rows than expected for one or more of the steps.
 This is usually a statistics problem.
-- **Missing statistics:** Related to the above, you can try running statistics or manually generating them.
+- **Missing statistics:** Related to the above, you can try running statistics `sp_updatestats` or manually generating them in SSMS.
 - **Some steps working with way more rows than expected:** These two are hard, but if the right side of the plan is processing millions of rows, but ultimately the left returns two rows, it might be worth trying to alter the query to limit the right side rows.
 - **Many more rows in the result-set than expected:** Similar to above, if the left is returning loads of near duplicate rows, it's worth reconsidering your query, possibly splitting it or filtering in other places.

+{{< splitter >}}
+{{< split side=left title="Potential Cardinality Issue" >}}
+{{< image path="img/ExampleOfPotentialCardinalityIssues" alt="Example of potential cardinality issue" >}}
+{{< /split >}}
+{{< split side=right title="No Statistics" >}}
+{{< image path="img/PlanWithNoStatistics" alt="Example of warning about no statistics" >}}
+{{< /split >}}
+{{< /splitter >}}

 ## Analyse query plan
 Right click anywhere on the plan and select "Analyse query plan".
-I've only been able to get it to show inaccurate cardinality estimates.
+The only analysis I've been able to get it to show is "inaccurate cardinality" which is where the database is guessing wrong a lot, and is usually missing or outdated statistics.
-If there are any there that are really high, it can indicate your statistics are out of date.
-These are out of my knowledge.
-I just run `exec sp_updatestats`, I suspect this isn't wise to run in Production though.
+Statistics are even more magic than the rest of this to me, so I just run `exec sp_updatestats`.
+I suspect this isn't wise to run in Production without some planned downtime.

+{{< image path="img/AnalyseQueryPlan" alt="Example of query plan analysis" >}}

 # Check on missing indexes
 Indexes can make a massive difference to performance.
 They're essentially a smaller table built off the larger table specifically for performance.

-Sometimes when running the query in SSMS, you'll get a green box with "Missing Index:" and the `create index` method.
+Sometimes when running a query in SSMS, you'll get a green box with "Missing Index:" and a `create index...` script.
 It would be a terrible idea to copy paste that, give it a proper name, and run it on the database...
-So after you do that, performance should improve for that query, but sometimes not.
+So after you do that, performance should improve for that query, but not always.
+Sometimes the database doesn't have any more idea than you do and won't suggest an index, and this is all if you have an idea **which** query is a problem.
-Sometimes you won't get a suggested index, and sometimes you don't want to check every single query your app runs.
+I sure don't want to check every query in my app this way, can't the database just tell us what the problem is?

+Well yes!
-The following query is one I ~~stole from several places~~ cooked up myself...
+The following query is one I ~~stole from several places~~ cooked up myself and shows the top 20 recommended missing indexes recommended by Our Lord Cthulhu.

 ```sql
 SELECT TOP 20